AHFC has developed a number of tools to keep our partner Mortgage Servicers informed.

-These FAQs are specifically for applicants.
-If you are looking for Mortgage Lenders/Servicers FAQs, please click here.
+These FAQs are specifically for Mortgage Lenders/Servicers.
+If you are looking for applicant FAQs, please click here.

 Basic eligibility requirements are listed below.

-- You must be a homeowner and applying for aid in your primary residence that is located in the State of Alaska.
+- Must be a homeowner and applying for aid in their primary residence that is located in the State of Alaska.

-- You must satisfy minimum federal and State of Alaska requirements:
+- Must satisfy minimum federal and State of Alaska requirements: